Sean Gelael: 2016

 In 2016, Gelael competed full-time in the GP2 Series with Campos Racing, partnering Mitch Evans.
 At Catalunya, he finished 19th in the feature race having started from 22nd on the grid.
 He scored his first podium at the Red Bull Ring, where he finished second behind his teammate Evans, who won the race.

 2017

 With the championship rebranded to the FIA Formula 2 Championship, Gelael moved to the Pertamina Arden team for the 2017 season, joining Norman Nato.
 Gelael lost the team battle, finishing in points-paying positions just in four races.

 2018

 Gelael raced for Prema Racing in the 2018 season, joining Dutch driver Nyck de Vries.
-In the Monaco Grand Prix, he scored his only podium for the season, finishing second in the feature race.
+In the Monaco, he scored his only podium for the season, finishing second in the feature race.
 He failed to score points for the rest of the season following his podium finish.
 He placed 15th with 29 points in the overall standings.